Anderson Canyon: Early history

+Saddle Rock landing

 Before construction of Highway One, local residents harvested redwood and tanbark, and mined limestone and gold.
 These resources were shipped out of dog-hole ports located in the region including Saddle Rock Landing at the mouth of Anderson Creek.
 It was named due to its proximity (.4 miles) to Saddle Rock, a prominent sea shore feature of present-day Julia Pfeiffer Burns State Park.

 The Anderson Canyon region was homesteaded by Aaron Harlan in the 1880s, located about a mile up the canyon from the mouth of the creek.
 "Pop" Ernest Doelter, a Monterey, CA restaurateur who created the abalone steak owned the Saddle Rock Landing for abalone harvesting.
 Pop's restaurant was a favorite of George Sterling, Jack London, and Andrew Molera.

 Highway construction

 The 10 mile section of Highway One between Anderson Canyon and Big Sur was completed in October, 1924.
 In 1926, construction was halted due to lack of funds.
 Anderson Canyon was the southern terminus of the road.
 Construction of the southern portion resumed in 1928, and in 1932, Anderson canyon was selected as the site of the largest prison labor camp on the coast.
 From the Anderson Canyon camp, the highway was built south to connect with the road at Big Creek.
 Anderson Canyon was the last labor camp built.
 The entire highway was completed and opened on June 17, 1937.